openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Note: The Client MAY use other mechanisms to obtain information about the Verifiable Credentials that a Credential Issuer can issue.

-## OAuth Server Metadata
+## OAuth 2.0 Authorization Server Metadata

-This specification also defines a new OAuth server metadata [@!RFC8414] parameter to publish whether the AS the credential issuer relies on for authorization supports anonymous token requests with the pre-authorized grant type.
+This specification also defines a new OAuth 2.0 Authorization Server metadata [@!RFC8414] parameter to publish whether the AS that the Credential Issuer relies on for authorization, supports anonymous Token Requests with the Pre-authorized Grant Type.
 It is defined as follows:

 * `pre-authorized_grant_anonymous_access_supported`: OPTIONAL.
-A JSON Boolean indicating whether the issuer accepts a token request with a pre-authorized code but without a client id.
+A JSON Boolean indicating whether the issuer accepts a Token Request with a Pre-authorized Code but without a client id.
 The default is `false`.

 # Security Considerations {#security-considerations}